Robert E. Cleary: Military service

-In May 1958, he was promoted to staff sergeant, and continued to serve in this assignment until April 1961, when he transferred to the Marine Corps Recruit Depot San Diego for duty as a drill instructor.
+In May 1958, he was promoted to staff sergeant, and continued to serve in this assignment until April 1961, when he transferred to Marine Corps Recruit Depot San Diego for duty as a drill instructor.

 Upon completion of his tour as a drill instructor, Sergeant Major Cleary joined Headquarters and Service Company, 2nd Battalion 5th Marines for duty as a section leader, and later, platoon sergeant in the 81 mm Motor Platoon.
 In February 1965, he transferred to H&S Company, 3rd Battalion, 3rd Marine Division, as a platoon sergeant and platoon leader.

 This assignment was followed by his first tour in Vietnam as a platoon leader, Company G, 2nd Battalion 1st Marines, where he was promoted to gunnery sergeant.
 In August 1966, he transferred to Company F, 2nd Battalion 27th Marines, 5th Marine Division, for duty as Company Gunnery Sergeant.
 For his combat service in Vietnam, he was awarded the Silver Star, the Navy Commendation Medal with valor device, and two awards of the Purple Heart.

 He returned to San Diego for a short tour as a drill instructor in August 1967, at which time he was selected for promotion to first sergeant.
 He was reassigned to the 27th Marine Regiment as the Company First Sergeant.
 During March 1968, he returned to Vietnam, serving as the First Sergeant of Battery C, 1st LAAM Battalion, MACC-19, 1st Marine Aircraft Wing.
 Subsequently, he served as Company First Sergeant of Company G, 28th Marine Regiment.

 Cleary then reported to H&S Company, 2nd Battalion 7th Marines as the Company First Sergeant, followed by his third tour in Vietnam as the Squadron Sergeant Major of HMM-165.
 Upon his return from overseas in May 1973, he was assigned to VMA-223 at Marine Corps Air Station Yuma, where he attained his present grade and served as the Squadron Sergeant Major.
 In September, he was reassigned to the 2nd LAAM Battalion.

 Cleary reported to Headquarters Marine Corps in September 1974 for duty as the Battalion Sergeant Major of Marine Security Guard Battalion, followed by duty as Personnel Sergeant Major.
 His next assignment was as the 3rd Marine Division Sergeant Major in July 1979, then returned to Marine Security Guard Battalion.

 On 1 January 1982, Cleary was selected as the Sergeant Major of Marine Corps Development and Education Command in Quantico, Virginia.
 He was selected as the 10th Sergeant Major of the Marine Corps on 25 May 1983, and assumed the post on 28 June 1983.
 He retired in 1987.